Oborevwori's emergence, victory for youths, aged Deltans - BENIMOS Group

 By Ochuko Akuopha

-BENIMOS Group has described the emergence of Rt.
-Hon Sherrif Oborevwori as Delta State Governor-elect, the March 18 gubernatorial election in the state as victory youth, women and aged Deltans
+UGHELLI – BENIMOS Group has described the emergence of Rt.
+Hon Sherrif Oborevwori as Delta State Governor-elect, the March 18 gubernatorial election in the state as a victory for youth, women and aged Deltans.

 Kabi thanked Deltans for the confidence reposed on the Peoples Democratic Party, PDP, Governorship Candidate.